BoykaFramework/boyka-framework/website/docs/framework-docs/guides/api/verify-response.md

 title: ✅ Verify Response
 ---

-Once the `ApiResponse` object is returned from the `execute` method, it can be used to verify that the response is valid.
+Once the `ApiResponse` object is returned from the `withRequest` method, it can be used to verify that the response is valid.

 ```java
 final ApiResponse response = ApiManager.execute (request);